LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 .. math::
    {\mathcal A}(t,z) \approx I - \gamma J(t,z), \quad
-   J(t,z) = \frac{\partial f^S(t,z)}{\partial z}, \quad\text{and}\quad
+   J(t,z) = \frac{\partial f^I(t,z)}{\partial z}, \quad\text{and}\quad
    \gamma = h^S \sum_{k\geq 0} \frac{\gamma_{i,i}^{\{k\}}}{k+1}
    :label: NewtonMatrix_MRIStep

 within MRIStep.

-As an alternative to Newton's method, ARKode provides a :index:`fixed point iteration` for solving the stages :math:`z_i, i=1,\ldots,s`,
+In addition to Newton-based nonlinear solvers, the SUNDIALS SUNNonlinearSolver interface allows solvers of fixed-point type.
+These generally implement a :index:`fixed point iteration` for solving an implicit stage :math:`z_i`,

 .. math::
    z_i^{(m+1)} = \Phi\left(z_i^{(m)}\right) \equiv z_i^{(m)} -
    M(t^I_{n,i})^{-1}\,G\left(z_i^{(m)}\right), \quad m=0,1,\ldots.
    :label: AAFP_iteration

-This iteration may additionally be improved using a technique called "Anderson acceleration"  [WN2011]_.
-Unlike with Newton's method, these methods *do not* require the solution of a linear system involving the Jacobian of :math:`f` at each iteration, instead opting for solution of a low-dimensional least-squares solution to construct the nonlinear update.
+Unlike with Newton-based nonlinear solvers, fixed-point iterations generally *do not* require the solution of a linear system involving the Jacobian of :math:`f` at each iteration.

-Finally, if the user specifies that :math:`f^I(t,y)` or :math:`f^S(t,y)` depend linearly on :math:`y` in ARKStep or MRIStep, respectively, and if the Newton-based nonlinear solver is chosen, then the problem :eq:`Residual` will be solved using only a single Newton iteration.
+Finally, if the user specifies that :math:`f^I(t,y)` depends linearly on :math:`y` in ARKStep or MRIStep and if the Newton-based SUNNonlinearSolver module is used, then the problem :eq:`Residual` will be solved using only a single Newton iteration.
 In this case, an additional user-supplied argument indicates whether this Jacobian is time-dependent or not, signaling whether the Jacobian or preconditioner needs to be recomputed at each stage or time step, or if it can be reused throughout the full simulation.

 The optimal choice of solver (Newton vs fixed-point) is highly problem dependent.
 Since fixed-point solvers do not require the